eedinson/SupplyChain_TestnetDeploy/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
+- [x] Develop a smart contract
-- [x] Add back to top links
+- [x] Deploy and publish the smart contract
-- [ ] Add Additional Templates w/ Examples
+- [ ] Add Backend functionality
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Write tests for the smart contract
-- [ ] Multi-language Support
+- [ ] Add Frontend functionality
-    - [ ] Chinese
+    - [ ] optimize everything
-    - [ ] Spanish
+    - [ ] add additional functions

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/eedinson/SupplyChain_TestnetDeploy/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>